AlexSmall96/Smart-Work-API/README.md

 7. Press Enter to create your local clone.
 ## Credits
 ### Content
+The site was built with inspiration from the Code Institute Moments and Django Rest Framework walkthrough projects.
+Several models have been created with the walkthrough projects as source material, however, custom code was required to deal with deviations in the site functionality and database schema.
+### Other programmes used
 - [https://dbdiagram.io/home](https://dbdiagram.io/home) was used to create the database schema diagram.
 ## Acknowledgements
 This application was created as a portfolio 5 project for the Diploma in Full Stack Software Development from [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/?utm_term=code%20institute&utm_campaign=CI+-+UK+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=635720257674&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=CjwKCAiA5Y6eBhAbEiwA_2ZWIUE0LRewvfAYnQS69Lujb5s2FrQjmX0Idzqj-Olbamn1DbS2D-R7gBoC-1AQAvD_BwE